nathanbumpus/Trinity-2.8.4-Marconi/dataqc.md

 <h2 align="center">Running Trimmomatic on Marconi<a id="trim"></a></h2>

-<p>To run Trimmomatic on Marconi use the following script for each set of the raw RNA seq reads</p>
+<p>To run Trimmomatic on Marconi use the following script for each set raw RNA seq reads</p>

 ```
 #!/bin/bash -l